Powered by SchoolDash

 Attendance: Excellent.
 Pupil absence rates and the incidence of persistent absence are both very low.

-Progress: Excellent.
-Up to age 16 it is excellent, while at ages 16-18 it is above average.
+Progress: Above average.
+Up to age 16 it is excellent, while at ages 16-18 it is about average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Representation: Slightly out of balance.
 The socio-economic mix and ethnic representation are both slightly out of balance with the local community.
 Show details